-Energy Recovery Ventilators
+How Energy Recovery Ventilators Work

-Fan #2 – captures the stale air from inside your home and releases it out into the atmosphere.
+Fan #2 – Captures the stale air from inside your home and releases it out into the atmosphere.

 To ensure that this process is successful every time, an ERV also makes use of a heat exchanger.
 The heat exchanger works to transfer moisture and heat from the stale air stream to the fresh air stream.
 As a result, your home always remains warm or cold depending on the temperature outside and the time of year.